 For Jesus, hell or Gehenna is final judgment reserved for those who, like Judah, persistently reject God’s call to repentance.
 It’s for those seeking false security in something other than faith in God’s gracious provision so they can pursue their idols and continue in destructive ways of life.

 Speaking of Jesus…

 There’s another important New Testament connection with this passage you don’t want to miss.
-If you turn to Matthew 21, you’ll get a sense of déjà vu: Israel is back in the Promised Land, the temple is rebuilt, empty ritualistic worship is alive and well, social justice is totally neglected, and God’s people have placed a false sense of national security in the temple, despite being under Rome’s thumb (who is often associated with Babylon in the New Testament).
+If you turn to Matthew 21, you’ll get a sense of déjà vu: Israel is back in the Promised Land, the temple is rebuilt, empty ritualistic worship is alive and well, and social justice is totally neglected.
+God’s people have placed a false sense of national security in the temple, despite being under Rome’s thumb (which is often associated with Babylon in the New Testament).
 The circumstances are strikingly familiar.
 This is Jeremiah 7 all over again!

 Jesus also offered an alternative message to all who were willing to listen to his words.
 Jesus’ own body, as the true temple of God, would be destroyed on the cross as the ultimate sacrifice for rebellious covenant-breakers and raised on the third day.
 All who trust in Him as their true source of hope, not merely a lucky charm who offers you a “get out of hell card,” are given new hearts and new lives.
 These new lives result in the kind of things that God had always wanted from Israel—true worship, acts of justice, and obedience to his words.